Investment in property has been and continues to be a popular form of investment by many people.

 Corporate investment in expensive residential property

-There are exemptions from the higher rate of SDLT and the ATED charge; in particular, property companies letting out residential properties to third parties.
+There are exemptions from the higher rate of SDLT and the ATED charge; in particular, property companies letting out residential properties to third parties on a commercial basis.

 How we can help